 The data generated in this stage is used for penetration testing.
 In Penetration Testing, the vulnerabilities are exploited to see if they are capable of harming the system.
 This real-life simulation helps in finding the ways a hacker can take to access the system.

 Types of Vulnerability Assessment

 This type of assessment requires direct interaction with the live network under test.
-Continuous requests are made to the system and then it’s responses are analysed.
+Continuous requests are made to the system and then it’s responses are analyzed.
 Active assessment scans to find the services and their weaknesses by directly probing the target host.

 Passive assessment unlike the active assessment does not require direct interaction with the live network under test.
 In this process, packet sniffing is carried out to find vulnerabilities, running services and any open ports or other pieces of information from third parties.
 Passive assessment scans for services and vulnerabilities without directly probing the system.

 Internal assessment as the name suggests is the process of diagnosing the internal network and infrastructure of the system from being present inside the system.
-This type of assessment helps in protecting the network from internal attack from an insider of the organisation.
+This type of assessment helps in protecting the network from internal attack from an insider of the organization.

 Stages of Vulnerability Assessment